Started on July 5 2017, last modified October 14 2017

 The side of the hotel has confused locals who looked at postcards and could see the side of the hotel facing down Cressy Street with the side like a giant house as seen in the below late 1930’s photograph.

-The Court House Hotel stood until the early 1960’s when it was demolished forever changing the landscape of Cressy Street.
+The Court House Hotel stood until 1967 when it was demolished forever changing the landscape of Cressy Street.

 Was located in Harrison Street which was then part of Duncan Street, The Camperdown is known to be seen in at least one photograph.

-The Camperdown was first listed in the Government Gazette of 1877 with the hotel being run by Mary Kearney.
+The Camperdown was first listed in the March 27 1877 edition of the Government Gazette with a Publicans license for the hotel given to Mary Kearney.

 In September 1877, a body was brought to the Camperdown and was identified by a worker of the Hotel as that of her husband who disappeared a month earlier.